Fragmon/klipper_max_flow_test/README.md

 ### "StealthChop is not active.
 StallGuard needs StealthChop ON."

-Your `[tmcXXXX extruder]` section is missing `stealthchop_threshold: 999999` (or it's set to a low value that disables StealthChop at higher speeds).
-See [the StealthChop section](#-important-stealthchop-required-for-stallguard) for the full explanation and three options to fix it.
+(SG4 drivers only — TMC2209 and TMC2240 in SG4 mode.)
+Your `[tmc2209 extruder]` or `[tmc2240 extruder]` section is missing `stealthchop_threshold: 999999` (or it's set to a low value that disables StealthChop at higher speeds).
+See [the chopper mode section](#-important-chopper-mode-required-for-stallguard) for the full explanation and options to fix it.

 Quickest fix: add `stealthchop_threshold: 999999` to your extruder TMC section and `FIRMWARE_RESTART`.

+### "TMC5160 / TMC2130 StallGuard2 needs SpreadCycle..."

+(SG2 drivers only.)
+Your `[tmc5160 extruder]` (or 2130/2660) section has `stealthchop_threshold:` set, which enables StealthChop and breaks StallGuard2. **Remove the entire `stealthchop_threshold:` line** from the section — Klipper's default is already pure SpreadCycle.
+Then `FIRMWARE_RESTART`.

+> Common pitfall: setting `stealthchop_threshold: 0` does NOT disable StealthChop.
+Any value (including 0) enables it.
+The line must be removed entirely.

 ### "Unable to read tmc uart 'extruder' register IFCNT"